Utsavk/desktop-search-engine/README.md

 </br></br></br>
 •	It is a windows based search engine, which accepts a string from the user and then comes up with all the relevant files which contains the fed pattern.
-•	The “FILE RANK ALGORITHM” decides that whether a file is to be considered or not and in case of consideration, the algorithm provides a unique rank to such file.
+•	The "file rank algorithm" decides that whether a file is to be considered or not and in case of consideration, the algorithm provides a unique rank to such file.
 •	This application is a "Desktop Search Engine" which performs the same task as that of an inbuilt search engine but with a better flexibility and it analyses each file of the system, with greater precision.
 It tries to find exact matches of the complete input string or even a substring of it in all the txt and rtf files of the system.
 (Can be enhanced to work for docx files also).